anisLa00/Salesinsights/README.md

 A **multi-tenant, AI-powered sales analytics REST API**.
-Each business runs its own team, catalog, customers and sales; the API aggregates that data and turns it into a plain-language business analysis — powered by **Claude**.
+Each business runs its own team, catalog, customers and sales; the API aggregates that data and turns it into a plain-language business analysis.

 Built with **Python + FastAPI** and **PostgreSQL**, with JWT authentication, email verification, Redis/Celery background processing, database migrations,